osrf/cloudsim-portal/README.md

 This package contains a script to launch an AWS instance from the command line with the `cloudsim-portal` security group and the `cloudsim` key.

+To use this script, you will need to first setup the AWS environment variables, see Environment variable setup section below.

-Use the `launch_portal.js` script to create a new aws instance.
+Use the `launch_portal.js` script to launch a new AWS instance.

     node launch_portal.js cloudsim empty.bash